Codium-ai/pr-agent/INSTALL.md

 To request a review for a PR, or ask a question about a PR, you can run directly from the Docker image.
 Here's how:

-1. To request a review for a PR, run the following command:

 For GitHub:
 ```
 docker run --rm -it -e OPENAI.KEY=<your key> -e GITHUB.USER_TOKEN=<your token> codiumai/pr-agent:latest --pr_url <pr_url> review